-Diane Ambrose, of Santa Clarita, was appointed to the California State Council on Developmental Disabilities in 2018.
-Ambrose served as deputy director at the North Los Angeles County Regional Center from 2010 to 2017, where she held several positions from 1982 to 1998, including manager for the training and information department, manager of community affairs, area specialist, supervising counselor of the Children’s Unit and counselor of the Adult Unit.
+Diane Ambrose served as deputy director at the North Los Angeles County Regional Center from 2010 to 2017, where she held several positions from 1982 to 2010 including program services director, manager for the training and information department, manager of community affairs, area specialist, supervising counselor of the Children’s Unit and counselor of the Adult Unit.
 She was clinical counselor at the Catawba Center for Growth and Development from 1982 to 2009.
-Ambrose earned a Master of Education degree in special education from the University of South Carolina.

 Julie Austin - Family Advocate, San Diego Imperial Region Representative (Imperial and San Diego Counties)

-Julie Austin, of Oceanside, was appointed to the California State Council on Developmental Disabilities in 2018.
-She has been a caregiver at In-Home Supportive Services since 2010 and an independent special education and disabilities advocate since 2001.
-She was director of the Sales and Marketing Division at Pacific Quartz Inc. from 2013 to 2015 and owner and manager at Brengle Terrace Animal Hospital from 1993 to 2004.
+Julie was director of the Sales and Marketing Division at Pacific Quartz Inc. from 2013 to 2015 and owner and manager at Brengle Terrace Animal Hospital from 1993 to 2004.

 Kilolo Brodie - Family Advocate, North Valley Hills Region Representative (Amador, Calaveras, San Joaquin, Stanislaus, and Tuolumne Counties)

 Dr. Kilolo Brodie has worked as a county child welfare worker and for community collaboratives as a family group conference coordinator/facilitator.
 She has been providing trainings for human service organizations for over 10 years.